Back To All

 By tracking relevant performance KPIs, you gain insight into your team’s performance and progress in delivering reliable software, while meeting business goals and engineering OKRs.

-As you start to measure these meaningful metrics, the first step for you as a leader is to educate your team on what you’re doing and why it will help them get better.
+As you start to measure these meaningful software development metrics, the first step for you as a leader is to educate your team on what you’re doing and why it will help them get better.

 A dev analytics tool becomes more valuable than ever.